-- Some policies cover only specific types of long-term care, while others will cover a variety, such as nursing home, assisted living or in-home care.
+- Some policies cover only specific types of long-term care, while others will cover a variety, such as nursing home, assisted living or in home health care services.

 - Know up front to what degree premiums may increase over time.
 Also be aware that premiums vary by the number of years covered under the policy.
 Lifetime coverage can be very expensive.

 - Many long-term care policies have an elimination period — that is, a waiting time during which the covered individual must pay for his own care.
 The longer the elimination period, the lower the premium.

 - Know what percentage of daily care costs your policy will cover, and realize that inflation will increase the costs.
 Inflation protection is commonly sold as a rider for long-term care insurance.

 - Policies vary in how they define eligibility for benefits.
 Some plans, for instance, state that a senior qualifies when she can no longer perform certain defined activities of daily living.